Sentinel0fNorth/AI-Sudoku-Solver/README.md

 - `testSolveUnsolvableGrid`: Ensures that an `IllegalArgumentException` is thrown when an unsolvable grid (e.g., with inherent constraint violations like two 5s in the same row) is submitted.

 ### Frontend Tests (Android)
-The tests are located in `android/app/src/test/java/.../LocalSudokuSolverTest.kt` and can be run via Android Studio or `./gradlew testDebugUnitTest`.
+The tests are located in `android/app/src/test/java/.../domain/LocalSudokuSolverTest.kt` and can be run via Android Studio or `./gradlew testDebugUnitTest`.
 They cover:
-- `testIsValid_validGrid`: Verifies the structural validation logic correctly accepts a valid grid.
+- `testIsValid_validGrid_returnsTrue`: Verifies the structural validation logic correctly accepts a valid grid.
-- `testIsValid_invalidGridWithDuplicateInRow`: Ensures grid validation properly catches row/column/box rule violations.
+- `testIsValid_invalidGridWithDuplicateInRow_returnsFalse`: Ensures grid validation properly catches row/column/box rule violations.
-- `testSolve_validGrid`: Validates the offline fallback solving algorithm correctly solves a puzzle locally.
+- `testSolve_validGrid_returnsSolvedGrid`: Validates the offline fallback solving algorithm correctly solves a puzzle locally.
-- `testSolve_invalidGrid`: Ensures that submitting an invalid grid to the local solver correctly throws an `InvalidGridException`.
+- `testSolve_invalidGrid_throwsException`: Ensures that submitting an invalid grid to the local solver correctly throws an exception.

 ## License
 [MIT License](LICENSE)